joetanx/joetanx.github.io/cv.md

 #### Active Directory and SharePoint solution for a Singapore government ministry

 - Designed Active Directory topology and SharePoint architecture across 10 sites
-- Orchestrated the migration of over 1,000 users to the new platform
+- Migrated over 1,000 users to the new platform

 #### Managed private cloud hosting service for a microelectronic manufacturing company

 - Designed the VMware hyperconverged and software-defined network solution for the hosting backend architecture
-- Orchestrated the migration of over 100 servers to the new platform
+- Migrated over 100 servers to the new platform

 ## 3.5.
 Engineer • Acclivis
 ### _January 2013 → December 2014_